pkp/pkp-docs/learning-omp/en/submission.md

 book: learning-omp
 version: 3.5
 title: Learning OMP 3.5 (Open Monograph Press) - The Editorial Dashboard
-description: A guide to understanding the layout and functions in OMP's edtorial interface.
+description: A guide to managing newly received submissions in the OMP editorial workflow.
 ---

 # The Submission Stage: Assign Editors and Make Desk Decisions {#submission}
 The first stage of the Editorial Workflow is the Submission stage.
 New submissions land in this stage, where they are assigned to Series Editors (automatically or manually by a Press Editor or Press Manager).
 The Editor will be able to record an editorial decision or choose to move into the Review stage.

 In this chapter, we will explain:
 * How an Editor is notified and automatically assigned to a submission
 * How to manually assign an Editor
 * How to make a desk decision or send the submission for internal or external review.